 (Sheets are 8.5" x 11")

-TIP: This paper works best with top loading printers.
+TIP: This paper ONLY works with top loading printers.
 Any printers that have a roller that the paper needs to ‘wrap’ around (like a bottom feed printer) do not work optimally with this super thin (think barely thicker than toilet paper) specialty product and risk damaging your printer.

 INKJET TIPS: When printing with an inkjet printer we recommend printing the designs a few days in advance and spraying the designs with an aerosol hairspray to help set the ink.
 Even with these precautions we still find that the design can bleed and migrate in your soap over time.

 Watch as Anne-Marie demonstrates how to embed printed Water Soluble Paper in Melt & Pour soap

 I have a lot of original art work, that I was able to scale, scan,print and embed in the soap...worked great!!!

 This paper has great potential but I need some pointers.
 We used a laser printer.
 Because we are making favors for a family event that is approaching quickly we did not wait a day for the ink to dry.
 After Letting the clear layer set, we placed the design and then very lightly sprayed with alcohol because the paper did not seem to stick to the clear soap.
 We waited and then poured the white fragranced layer.
 The issue is air bubbles.
 The design is not flat and I see air trapped in the clear layer between the message and the soap.
 Should I have pressed down on the thin paper with a damp sponge like in the tattoo video or should I have used more alcohol?
 I was afraid of bleeding.
 It does seem a bit yellow so I may try bluing yet next batch.
 Thanks for any advice on the ideal technique